simonessliu/Budget-Expensify--app/readme.md

 1. enable auth by Google or somthing else on the firebase website
 2. in the firebase.js set googleauthprovider and export it
-3. in the app.js set on auth state change fun() and give it an callback function(dont forget to change login page as home page)
+3. in the app.js set on authstatechange fun() and give it an callback function(dont forget to change login page as home page)
 4. create a new action file named auth.js to connect to the firebase
 5. inside the loginpage component, access auth.js via redux connect